andretimpa/sznajd_latency/README.md

-The files can be comppiled simply running make.sh
+The files can be compiled simply running make.sh